Reproducible Research

 produce every figure in our papers.
 The software is in Matlab,

 and the data are in the form of associated .mat files.
-The data have been
+The data have been normalized

-Interested individuals may contact Lawrence Carin (lcarin@duke.edu) to learn details of how the
+individuals may contact Lawrence Carin (lcarin@duke.edu)

-normalization was done; standard techniques were applied.
-The raw data are
+to learn details of how the normalization was done; standard techniques were

-available in GEO (accession no. GSE17156), if one wishes to start from the
+one wishes to start from the raw data.

-The three papers are:
+papers are:

 A.K.
 Zaas,